Top

 Peer Tutor Job Requirements

 The role of a tutor is to assist students in academic achievement by meeting them on a regular basis to clarify learning problems and model good study skill habits.
-Tutoring is offered in small-group, drop-in and classroom formats.
+Tutoring is offered in individual, small group, and classroom formats.
 Mandatory tutor training is provided to new tutors and additional training is offered to all tutors throughout each semester.

-The minimum eligibility requirements to become a peer tutor:
+The eligibility requirements to become a peer tutor:

 Benefits of becoming a peer tutor: